 The government-wide statements report information about the School District as a whole using accounting methods similar to those used by private-sector companies.
-The Statement of Net Position includes all of the School District's assets and liabilities.
+The Statement of Net Position includes all of the School District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
 All of the current fiscal year's revenues and expenses are accounted for in the Statement of Activities regardless of when cash is received or paid.